tammet/jsfol/README.md

 ## Numbers and arithmetic

+Although JSON-LD-LOGIC defines several functions and predicates on logic, it does not axiomatize the properties of these functions.
+Citing TPTP:

+The extent to which ATP systems are able to work with the arithmetic predicates and functions can vary, from a simple ability to evaluate ground terms, e.g.,
+$sum(2,3) can be evaluated to 5, through an ability to instantiate variables in equations involving such functions, e.g., $product(2,$uminus(X)) = $uminus($sum(X,2)) can instantiate X to 2, to extensive algebraic manipulation capability.
+The syntax does not axiomatize arithmetic theory, but may be used to write axioms of the theory.

+The same general principle holds for lists and distinct symbols interpreted as strings.

+This said, the numbers and arithmetic functions and predicates are defined as follows:

 * JSON numbers without a fractional part and exponent stand for integers in the typed fragment of TPTP.
 Different integers are assumed to be inequal.